dbs700/dbs700.github.io/content/post/2022-12-20-the-advantages-of-self-learning-agents-from-smartphones-to-data-center-optimization-reinforcement-learning-overview/index.md

 ---
-title: The Advantages of self-learning agents - from Smartphones to Data Center Optimization with Reinforcement Learning
+title: The advantages of self-learning agents - from Smartphones to Data Centers Optimization with Reinforcement Learning
 authors:
 - Dmitrii Storozhenko
 date: '2022-12-20'